 We provide you with a personalised timetable for all formal, end-of-semester exams.
-The link to exam timetables will be provided here when timetables are available.
+Access your Semester 1 2019 exam timetable.

 We update this link for each exam period, so it's best not to bookmark this.

-If you don’t get a timetable, or if any of the details on your timetable don’t match your enrolment, email us at firstname.lastname@example.org
+If you haven't received a timetable, or if any of the details on your timetable don’t match your enrolment, you should contact us.

 Your exam venue and seat number will be included on your timetable.
 These will most likely be different for every exam you take.

-When you arrive at the exam venue, confirm your seat number on the seating list outside the exam room.
-The seating list includes your student ID number and seat number.
-To protect your privacy the seating list does not include your name.
+When you arrive at the exam venue, confirm your seat number and Student ID on the seating list outside the exam room.
+You need to sit in your allocated seat.

 Disability Services helps students who have a disability to access reasonable adjustments for exams.
 They can also help students who have a temporary condition or injury and require adjustments for their exam.
 Find out about registering with Disability Services.

-As you will be taking your exam at a different time to other students, to ensure the integrity of the examination some rules and regulations will also apply in the break-out room.
-You will not be permitted to:
+You'll be taking your exam at a different time to other students, to ensure the integrity of the exam, you won't be permitted to:

 On the day you'll need to: